Harvard Meets GitHub: Using Evidence To Design The Future Of Performance Reviews

 4. Lead a presentation to the entire company at the next town hall for an extra challenge.

-You’re excited to see how she grows.
+You’re excited to see how she grows and improves her employee engagement, morale, and performance.
 She mentions she’s nervous but excited to take on the challenge.

 You know that one day she dreams of speaking at TED.
 You mention how improving her public speaking skills, combined with her natural talent of designing stellar presentations, will help her get one step closer to her dream.
 You remember an amazing coach you know who mentors amateur speakers working to go pro.
 You say you’ll make an introduction.
 Her face lights up.

-Next you visualize her future impact.
+Next you visualize her future impact within the organizational culture.
 Who does she influence?
 How will her work make a difference in the lives of others?
 How will they feel?
 You exchange ideas about how her work will have the most leveraged impact on the company, the customers, and the mission.

 This is what it feels like when you conspire for an employee’s greatness.